Houston Divorce Mediation Attorneys

 Saving You Time, Stress & Money on Your Family Law Dispute

-Our Houston ADR attorneys will work with you to find the best path forward in your divorce.
+Our Houston ADR attorneys will work with you to find the best path forward in your divorce without court.
 Our team is capable of utilizing multiple kinds of ADR to help you with your case.

 How Does Alternative Dispute Resolution Work?

-Spouses can resolve their divorce in court or out of court.
+Alternative Dispute Resolution (ADR) allows spouses to resolve their divorce in or out of court.

 Litigating divorces often costs a significant amount of time and resources.
 Many spouses also find the process incredibly stressful, particularly if they desire an amicable resolution with their soon-to-be-ex.